 The El Oro Property is located approximately 110 km west-northwest of Mexico City and 80 km northwest of Toluca (Figure 3).
-The property has excellent road access and can be reached by paved highway from the Mexico City International Airport in 3 hours by car.
+The Property has excellent road access and can be reached by paved highway from the Mexico City International Airport in 3 hours by car.

-The town of El Oro is located in the eastern part of the property.
-The second biggest town in this concession is Tlalpujahua located in the central part of the property.
+The town of El Oro is located in the eastern part of the Property.
+The second biggest town in this concession is Tlalpujahua located in the central part of the Property.
 The town of El Oro has a population of approximately 50,000 people and has one university and a hospital.
 The closest airport is located in Toluca, approximately a 2.5 hour drive by car.
 Gas, food, and basic camp supplies can be purchased locally in El Oro.
 Larger towns include Atlacomulco located 45 minutes by car.
 El Oro has a power line, several hotels, restaurants, internet access and cellular phone coverage.

-The elevations in the El Oro Property area range from approximately 2,200 m to almost 3,000 m.
-The landscape consists of rolling hills.
+Elevations in the Property area range from approximately 2,200 m to almost 3,000 m.
+Landscape consists of rolling hills.
 Vegetation in the area is comprised mainly of cedar and oak forests and local pine forests.

 There are two main seasonal climate changes in the region.
 During the winter months from November to January, the climate is cooler with occasional snow accumulation.
-The rainy season is typically from July to August.
-Access to water can be limited and is easier to secure during the rainy season, however the main creeks can provide a year-round water supply.
-The best time for field exploration activities is during the dry season which lasts from November to May.
+Rainy season is typically from July to August.
+Access to water can be limited and is easier to secure during the rainy season, however main creeks can provide a year-round water supply.
+Best time for field exploration activities is during the dry season which lasts from November to May.